kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 | a1 | 101 |
 | a2 | 102 |

-### Product
+### Cross Product

-The Product takes two relations and outputs a relation with all possible combinations of tuples from both input relations.
+Cross Product returns the Cartesian product of two relations, which is a new relation that contains all possible combinations of tuples from the input relations.

 Syntax: $(R\times S)$